 Legends of the Wild is excited to announce its collaboration with Last Frontiers Trekking Ltd. and Global Primates Network (GPN) in presenting a series of Snow Leopard Camera Trap Research expeditions in the Annapurna mountain range in Nepal.

-Starting in December 2017, we will be giving our clients the opportunity to accompany Tashi Ghale, a field biologist with GPN, on a camera trap survey expedition aimed at calculating the population density of snow leopards in the Limi Valley of Annapurna’s Humla District.
+We give our clients the opportunity to accompany Tashi Ghale, a field biologist with GPN, on a camera trap survey expedition aimed at calculating the population density of snow leopards in the Limi Valley of Annapurna’s Humla District.

 Our itinerary for the 10-day snow leopard expedition will be as follows: